-The Intramural Sports Program, which is open to all current traditional students, faculty, and staff, offers participants the opportunity to compete in a number of sports, athletics, and events.
+IntramuralThe Intramural Sports Program, which is open to all current traditional students, faculty, and staff, offers participants the opportunity to compete in a number of sports, athletics, and events.
 Past sports and events have included: flag football, sand volleyball, soccer, basketball, ultimate frisbee, bowling, etc. Look around campus for sign-ups and events.
 For more information contact the Office of Student Activities at (704) 461-6780.

-Student Activities

-Co-curricular and extra-curricular activities are an important dimension of college life.
+Student Activities Co-curricular and extra-curricular activities are an important dimension of college life.
 A student's involvement in the unique program of cultural and social events at Belmont Abbey College provides an excellent opportunity for personal development.
 Joining with other students who share a common purpose and interest not only stimulates friendships, but also provides a practical experience in working with others.
-With everything from dances to speakers, to musicians to fun group sponsored activities, the Office of Student Activities keeps students active and engaged when they are not in class.
+With everything from dances, speakers, musicians, group outings to large traditional events and smaller weekly programming, the Office of Student Activities keeps students active and engaged when they are not in class.
 Contact the Office of Student Activities at (704) 461-6780.

-Clubs/ Organizations
+Clubs/

-Students are encouraged to start sustainable clubs and organizations that are open to the student body and enrich the communal college experience.
+Organizations Students are encouraged to start sustainable clubs and organizations that are open to the student body and enrich the communal college experience.
 All clubs and organizations participate in the Crusader Involvement Fair during the first week of classes in the fall.
 This fair gives the student body a chance to learn about the campus organizations and how to get involved.
+There are other opportunities throughout the academic year for students to learn more about club offerings.
 For more information on how to start a club, contact the Office of Student Activities at 704-461-6780.

-Abbey Chorus

-Abbey Volunteers

-Art Club

-Ballroom Dancing Club

-Benedictine Volunteer Corps

-Beta Beta Beta (Biology Honor Society)

-Brothers in Christ, Sons of Mary Household

-Campus Activities Board (CAB)

-Chi Alpha Sigma (Athletic Honors Society)

-Crusaders for Life

-Crusader Student Newspaper

-Dance Marathon

-Delta Epsilon Sigman (Honors Society)

-Estamos Unidos
+Abbey Advocates Ambassador Program Abbey Chorus Abbey Volunteers American Sign Language Club Art Club Ballroom Dancing Club Benedictine Volunteer Corps Beta Beta Beta (Biology Honor Society) Black Student Alliance Brothers in Christ, Sons of Mary Men's Household Campus Activities Board (CAB)

-Faithful Daughters Household Fellowship of Catholic University Students (FOCUS) Green Team Kappa Delta Pi Education Honor Society Math Club Motorsports Club Orientation Leaders/New Student Mentors Phi Beta Lambda (Business Development) Phi Mu Epsilon (Mathematics Honor Society) Psychology Club Record of the Week Club Rotary Club of Belmont Abbey College Senior Class Council (SGA) Student Ambassadors Student Government Association (SGA) Student Athletic Advisory Committee (SAAC) Tabletop Board Game Club
+Chi Alpha Sigma (Athletic Honors Society) Crusaders for Life Crusader Student Newspaper Delta Epsilon Sigman (Honors Society) Estamos Juntos Faithful Daughters Women's Household Fellowship of Catholic University Students (FOCUS) ISI Discussion Club Kappa Delta Pi Education Honor Society Math Club Motorsports Club Orientation Leaders/New Student Mentors Phi Beta Lambda (Business Development) Phi Mu Epsilon (Mathematics Honor Society) Psychology Club Rotary Club of Belmont Abbey College Student Government Association (SGA) Student Athletic Advisory Committee (SAAC) Tabletop Board Game Club The Abbey Players (Stage Performance) United Internationally